Octanas/snake-multiplayer/README.md

 The program accepts the following parameters (the order must be the same):
 * Use colors ("true" or "false", default = false)
+* Frame interval (milliseconds per frame, default = 75)

-The following example runs the program with colors enabled:
+The following example runs the program with colors enabled with speed of 100 milliseconds per frame:

 ```
-python snake.py true
+python snake.py true 100
 ```

 ## Sources